 Helping Hands - support for families with twins or more facing severe difficulty

-The Helping Hands project aims to provide practical support in the home to families with Twins, Triplets or More that are in severe difficulty.
+The Helping Hands project aims to provide practical support in the home to families with Twins, Triplets or More that are in severe need or crisis.

-This difficulty could have occurred as a result of parental bereavement, medical conditions, severe post natal depression, or very serious behavioural problems.
+This could have occurred as a result of parental bereavement or bereavement of a multiple, medical conditions, severe post natal depression or mental health issue, or very serious behavioural problems.

-Helping Hands supports families in many ways, for those that are eligible this may take the form of short term practical help and support by a volunteer Norland nanny.
+Helping Hands supports families in many ways.
+For those that are eligible this may take the form of short term practical help and support by a Tamba support practitioners.
 This service is run in conjunction with Norland Agency.
 Please note that the placement of nannies is mostly operating in England and Wales.
 We are currently working on how to extend it to the rest of the UK.

-Thoughout the UK other support is provided.
-This support includes signposting to other Tamba services, a Home start referral, other charities support, and information on benefits, help with sourcing equipment, phone support and liaison with Health Professionals.
+Throughout the UK other support is provided.
+This support includes signposting to other Tamba services, a Home start referral, other charities' support, and information on benefits, help with sourcing equipment, phone support and liaison with Health Professionals.

 To be eligible, families need to:

 3) sought help from friends, neighbours or other external agencies

 4) be unable to afford to pay for help themselves and be able to provide evidence of income/benefits